GEOG/EME 432

 Scientists

-The scientific community has an important role to play in the development of policy, epecially with issues related to energy and the environment.
-Many scientists directly inform the president, mostly through the Office of Science and Technology Policy.
-The president also has an Assistant to the President for Science and Technology, a cabinet-level position that provides science-base adivise on any number of matters.
+The scientific community has an important role to play in the development of policy, especially with issues related to energy and the environment.
+Many scientists directly inform the president, through mechanisms that vary from administration to administration.
+Much advice comes from scientists and staff within the Executive Office of the President, which includes the White House Council on Environmental Quality and the Office of Science and Technology Policy.
 Scientists and researchers are also called on to testify at congressional hearings related to energy bills.
-For environmental and energy challenges, legislators usually rely on the scientific community to provide them the basis for which legislation must exist.
+For environmental and energy challenges, legislators usually rely on the scientific community to provide them with the basis for legislation must exist.
 At the local level, scientists still often provide an important voice to the validity of proposed measures.
+There are also scientists within the Federal agencies who can offer advice.

-With regard to energy policy specifically, here are just a few of the issues on which the scientific community provides their expert opinions to policymakers:
+With regard to energy policy specifically, here are just a few of the issues on which the scientific community provides its expert opinions to policymakers:

 • acceptable levels for criteria pollutants produced during the extraction, processing, and combustion of fossil fuels